apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 #### Other issues

 The `Syncable` interfaces and methods are rarely implemented.
-Use `StreamCapabilities` to determine their availability (Azure's `PageBlobOutputStream` is the sole "syncable" object store output stream).
+Use `StreamCapabilities` to determine their availability.